Merck Manual

 • Treatment of secondary infection, when present

-Some experts also believe that weight loss, regular exercise, and reduction of dietary sodium may benefit patients with bilateral chronic venous insufficiency.
+Some experts believe that weight loss, regular exercise, and reduction of dietary sodium may benefit patients with bilateral chronic venous insufficiency.
 However, all interventions may be difficult to implement.

-Compression is effective for treatment and prevention of the effects of chronic venous insufficiency and postphlebitic syndrome and is indicated for all patients.
 Elastic bandages are used initially until edema and ulcers resolve and leg size stabilizes; commercial compression stockings are then used.
-Stockings that provide 20 to 30 mm Hg of distal circumferential pressure are indicated for smaller varicose veins and mild chronic venous insufficiency; 30 to 40 mm Hg is indicated for larger varicose veins and moderate disease; and 40 to > 60 mm Hg is indicated for severe disease.
-Stockings should be put on when patients awaken, before leg edema worsens with activity, and should exert maximal pressure at the ankles and gradually less pressure proximally.
-Adherence to this treatment varies; many younger or more active patients consider stockings irritating, restricting, or cosmetically undesirable; elderly patients may have difficulty putting them on.
+Stockings that provide 20 to 30 mm Hg of distal circumferential pressure are indicated for smaller varicose veins and mild chronic venous insufficiency; 30 to 40 mm Hg is indicated for larger varicose veins and moderate to severe disease.
+Infrequently, higher compression pressures (eg, > 40 mm Hg) can be used but may not be tolerated for long-term use.

 Intermittent pneumatic compression (IPC) uses a pump to cyclically inflate and deflate hollow plastic leggings.
 IPC provides external compression, squeezing blood and fluid out of the lower legs.
-It effectively treats severe postphlebitic syndrome and venous stasis ulcers but may be no more effective than compression stockings alone and is much less practical for patients to adhere to on an ongoing basis.
+It effectively treats severe post-thrombotic syndrome and venous stasis ulcers but may be no more effective than compression stockings alone and is much less practical for patients to adhere to on an ongoing basis.

-Drugs have no role in routine treatment of chronic venous insufficiency, although many patients are given aspirin, topical corticosteroids, diuretics for edema, or antibiotics.
+Medications have no role in routine treatment of chronic venous insufficiency, although many patients are given aspirin, topical corticosteroids, diuretics for edema, or antibiotics.

 Prevention of Chronic Venous Insufficiency

 Primary prevention of chronic venous insufficiency involves adequate anticoagulation after DVT and use of compression stockings for up to 2 years after DVT or lower extremity venous trauma.
-However, a recent study using sham-compression stockings failed to show any decrease in postphlebitic syndrome.
-Lifestyle changes (eg, weight loss, regular exercise, reduction of dietary sodium) can decrease risk by decreasing lower extremity venous pressure.
+However, a meta-analysis of randomized trials comparing compression stockings with placebo (ie, either none or sham-compression stockings) failed to show a significant reduction in post-thrombotic syndrome (1).

 Key Points